OCP Data Privacy Policy

 2.2.

-Omilia maintains and shall continue to maintain appropriate technical and organisational security measures to protect such Personal Data against accidental or unlawful destruction or accidental loss, damage, alteration, unauthorised disclosure or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing, and in addition shall comply with the Data Controller Group Minimum Security Requirements.
+Omilia maintains and shall continue to maintain appropriate technical and organizational security measures to protect such Personal Data against accidental or unlawful destruction or accidental loss, damage, alteration, unauthorized disclosure, or access, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing, and in addition shall comply with the Data Controller Minimum Security Requirements.

 3.

-SECURITY OF COMMUNICATIONSOmilia shall undertake appropriate technical and organisational measures to safeguard the security of any electronic communications networks or services provided to Data Controller or utilised to transfer or transmit Personal Data (including measures designed to ensure the secrecy of communications and prevent unlawful surveillance or interception of communications and gaining unauthorised access to any computer or system and thus guaranteeing the security of the communications).
+SECURITY OF COMMUNICATIONSOmilia undertakes appropriate technical and organizational measures to safeguard the security of any electronic communications networks or services provided to Data Controller or utilized to transfer or transmit Personal Data (including measures designed to ensure the secrecy of communications and prevent unlawful surveillance or interception of communications and gaining unauthorized access to any computer or system, and, thus, guaranteeing the security of the communications).

 4.

-OMILIA EMPLOYEES – CONFIDENTIALITYOmilia shall ensure the reliability of any employees/personnel who access the Personal Data and ensure that such personnel have undergone appropriate training in the care, protection and handling of Personal Data and have entered into confidentiality provisions in relation to the processing of Personal Data that are no less onerous than those found in the Master Agreement.
+OMILIA EMPLOYEES – CONFIDENTIALITYOmilia shall ensure the reliability of any employees/personnel who access the Personal Data, and that such personnel have undergone appropriate training in the care, protection, and handling of Personal Data and have entered into confidentiality provisions in relation to the processing of Personal Data that are no less onerous than those found in the Master Agreement.

 5.